-The Plant Environment Center, consisting of research greenhouses, a classroom laboratory and Conservatory, is located at 85 Waterman Street.
-We provide an educational research facility which is primarily available to those in the Department of Ecology and Evolutionary Biology, a part ofthe Division of Biology and Medicine.The facility is comprised of 3 research greenhouses approximately 5,000 sq.ft. used for research experiments and a teaching plant collection for biological science classes.There is also a Conservatory of approximately 2000 sq.ft.
-The collection includes many plant families, including a diverse collection of Cycads, Orchids, Aroids, and many plants from the Amazon region.
+The facility is comprised of six computer controlled research greenhouses totaling approximately 5,000 square feet.
+Theses greenhouses are used for research experiments, as well as various plant collections used to support biological science classes.
+In addition, this roof top space includes an 1800 square foot conservatory open year around.
+The collection in the conservatory includes many plant families, including a diverse collection of Cycads, Orchids, Aroids, and many plants from the Amazon region.
 Many of these plants have medicinal and ceremonial uses and are part of our Ethnobotanical collection.

-Public Visiting Hours for the Conservatory
+Visiting the Conservatory

-Director, Plant Environmental Center/Teaching Associate
+Director, Plant Environmental Center/Senior Teaching Associate